Queer & Trans Resource Center

 Photo of Brittany Mellander sitting down at a table

-The LGBTQ+ Resource Center has existed on the Bellevue College campus for more than 15 years, originally starting as a student group and later becoming a physical resource center after advocacy from students and their faculty/staff supporters.
+The Queer & Trans Resource Center has existed on the Bellevue College campus for more than 15 years, originally starting as a student group and later becoming a physical space called the “LGBTQ Resource Center” after advocacy from students and their faculty/staff supporters.

 For most of its history, the Center was student-run and led by the LGBTQ Students Affinity Coordinator with the support of faculty and staff advisors.
-In Summer 2024, the LGBTQ+ Resource Center officially moved from the Student Engagement department to Multicultural Services and welcomed its first full-time professional staff member, the LGBTQ+ Program Lead.
+In Summer 2024, the LGBTQ+ Resource Center officially moved from Student Engagement to Multicultural Services and welcomed its first full-time professional staff member, the LGBTQ+ Program Lead.
+In Winter 2026, we officially changed our name to the Queer & Trans Resource Center.

-Over the years, members of the LGBTQ+ Resource Center and the LGBTQ+ Task Force at Bellevue College have also contributed to numerous projects and improvements to our campus community, including but not limited to:
+Over the years, members of the Queer & Trans Resource Center and the 2SLGBTQIA+ Task Force at Bellevue College have contributed to numerous projects and improvements to our campus community, including but not limited to:

 • All-Gender Restrooms